Bluette1/coding-diary/content/blog/projects/bookshare-app-stimulus-hotwire/index.md

 ### Conclusion

 Using Expo to build your **Book Share** app simplifies the development process and allows for easy deployment.
 You can further expand the app with features like user profiles, book reviews, or notifications.
 Enjoy building your app!

+Quote to remember: "Good friends, good books, and a sleepy conscience: this is the ideal life."
+Mark Twain

+tags: [ 'books', 'contentment', 'friends', 'friendship', 'life' ]